klee669/certified_curve_projections/README.md

 ## Contact

-For questions or issues, feel free to open an issue on GitHub or contact Kisun Lee.
+For questions or issues, feel free to open an issue on GitHub or contact Kisun Lee (kisunl@clemson.edu).

 ---